 All areas declared by law as national parks, watershed reserves, wildlife reserves and sanctuaries including sacred groves are categorized as environmentally sensitive areas.
 Within the context of the definitions outlined, the Lawra Station Forest Reserve can be categorized as an environmental sensitive area in the project area of influence.
 A 4.5km of a new sub-transmission line is to be constructed to interconnect the PV Site at Lawra to the existing 34.5 kV Domwini - Lawra Line.
-It is noted that about 0.5Km section of this new line shall traverse through the Lawra Station Forest Reserve.
-Out of this the transmission line will cover 0.25ha (150m) in the Lawra Station Forest Reserve and the remaining 350m falls within Off-reserve areas.
-The transmission line will pass through the reserve between BP 5- BP 6.
+It is noted that about 0.5Km section of this new line shall traverse through the Lawra Station Forest Reserve, with a total land area of 143.87 Ha.
+Out of this the transmission line will cover 0.25ha (150m) in the Lawra Station Forest Reserve, representing 0.17% of the reserve, and the remaining 350m falls within Off-reserve areas.
+Figure 4-14 provides a sketch for visualisation of selected site in relation to the Lawra Forest Reserve.
+The GPS coordinates of the areas being traversed within the reserve is provided in Appendix 6.
+The transmission line will pass through the reserve between BP 5-BP 6.
 The general condition of the reserve is poor and the trees to be affected will be mainly used for firewood.
 A total of 105 trees comprising 8 species were identified in the Lawra Station Forest Reserve.
 The dominant species include Leocarpus and Teak which are not endangered species.